 Students from 130 nations are studying at the University Duisburg-Essen.

-The UDE is among thr TOP ten of the strongest research oriented universities of Germany in many disciplines.
+The UDE is among the top ten of the strongest research oriented universities of Germany in many disciplines.

-The five priority research areas, Nano-science, biomedical sciences, urban systems, empirial educational research and transformation of contemporary societies, ensure that the research revenues increased abaout 150 percent In the past three years.
+The five priority research areas, nano-science, biomedical sciences, urban systems, empirial educational research and transformation of contemporary societies, ensure that the research revenues increased about 150 percent in the past three years.

-There are six working groups in three faculties who work for FUTURE WATER:
+There are nine working groups in six faculties who work for FUTURE WATER: